dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

         datamodel = SQLAModel(Group, db.session)
         base_permissions = ['can_add','can_delete']

-With this initial config, the framework will only create 'can_add' and 'can_edit' permissions on GroupGeneralView as the only allowed.
-So users and even administrator of the application will not have the possibility to add delete permission on Group table view.
+With this initial config, the framework will only create 'can_add' and 'can_delete' permissions on GroupGeneralView as the only allowed.
+So users and even the administrator of the application will not have the possibility to add list or show permissions on Group table view.
+Base available permission are: can_add, can_edit, can_delete, can_list, can_show.
+More detailed info on :doc `security`

     - **Base Filtering**